|

 1.11 Hood must be fully closed during all runs.

-1.12 The trunk may be used to house modifications
+1.12 The trunk may be used to house modifications other

-and a stealth like appearance is maintained.
+like appearance is maintained.

 2.00 ENGINE BLOCK, HEADS & MANIFOLD